 With the 2012 London Olympics right around the corner, AlterG is buzzing with excitement.
 Which AlterG athletes will make the team?
 Who will take home the gold?
 Who is using the AlterG to train?

+One Olympic hopeful, Shannon Rowbury, has been using the AlterG for years.
 In between her extensive training regimen we were able to speak with Shannon and dig deeper about her use of the AlterG.

 Q: What injury were you recently using the AlterG to recover from?